 The Christian fish symbol is usually just two simple curved lines.
-Modern looking and sleek, often seen on car bumpers, it gives many people the impression that it's a new symbol.
+Modern looking and sleek, incorporated in several church emblems and often seen on car bumpers, it gives many people the impression that it's a new symbol.
 In fact, its history goes back even further than the cross as a symbol used by Christians.

-As early as the 2nd century Titus Flavius Clemens (St. Clement of Alexandria), suggested that Christians identify themselves with a seal depicting a fish or dove (Paedagogus, III, xi.
-See also Dove Cross.)
-Even before that time, inscriptions on monuments2 suggest that the fish symbol was familiar to Christians.
+As early as the 2nd century Titus Flavius Clemens (St. Clement of Alexandria), suggested that Christians identify themselves with a seal depicting a fish or dove2.
+Even before that time, inscriptions on monuments3 suggest that the fish symbol was familiar to Christians.

 Why the fish and not the cross?